ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 # UUID Format {#format}

 The UUID format is 16 octets (128 bits); the variant bits in conjunction with the version bits described in the next sections in determine finer structure.
+While discussing UUID formats and layout, bit definitions start at 0 and end at 127 while octets definitions start at 0 and end at 15.

 UUIDs MAY be represented as binary data or integers.
 When in use with URNs or applications, any given UUID SHOULD